-In the latest episode, ‘The Son Rises” we saw the reality, the emotions, the medicine and the whole picture.
+In the latest episode of Code Black, ‘The Son Rises” we saw the reality, the emotions, the medicine and the whole picture.
 The beauty of the show is that we are slowly getting to know each of the characters, the medical cases are always on the spot and the show itself is a real medical drama rather than just another soap.
 I have to admit, the show is getting progressively more interesting this season.

 CHARACTERS TO WATCH FOR: Leanne was the central character of this episode, revealing more info on her family and ‘the accident’.
 There was obvious tension between Mario and Angus but they concentrated on their patients rather an arguing.